Sathya (2017 Tamil film): Production

 In April 2016, Sibi Sathyaraj bought the Tamil remake rights of Kshanam for his home studios, Naathambal Film Factory, and signed on Pradeep Krishnamoorthy of Saithan (2016) fame to direct the film.
 Although Adah Sharma, who played a pivotal role in the original, was originally considered for the role, she had to be replaced because she demanded high remuneration.
 Eventually, Remya Nambeesan replaced her as the film's female lead in mid-October 2016.

 Actors Varalaxmi Sarathkumar, Anandaraj and Sathish were cast to play pivotal characters.
 Ravi Varma, who played a drug addict in the original, was signed to reprise his role in this film, which marks his Tamil debut.
-Simon K. King of Ainthu Ainthu Ainthu fame had been roped in to take care of the music department, while Arunmani Palani of Anandhapurathu Veedu fame cranking the camera and Goutham Ravichandran providing the cuts.

-Soundtrack
+Music

 The film's soundtrack was composed by Simon K. King, previously credited as Simon on earlier films, Ainthu Ainthu Ainthu and Aindhaam Thalaimurai Sidha Vaidhiya Sigamani.
 The soundtrack album features six tracks, which includes three songs and three instrumentals from the original score.
 The track "Yavvana" was released, as a single on 29 July 2017, by actor Karthi on social media.
-The album was launched at Suryan FM Station in Chennai on 4 November 2017.
-The critical review board at Behindwoods gave the album 2.75 out of 5 stars and wrote, "A fresh album with some instantly attractive and catchy tunes".
 Mrinalini Sundar of The Times of India said, "Overall, the album impresses".